bitdiff/synoptic/README.md

     public void SayHello([CommandParameter(Prototype = "m|msg", Description = "The message to show.")] string message)

 An additional feature only currently supported by parameters is the *Prototype* property replaces the *Name* property.
 This allows you to specify multiple shortcuts for the same parameter.
 In the above example, the message could specified using either *--m=mymessage* or *--msg=mymessage*.
 If a custom prototype is not supplied, the parameter name is used.
+In addition, the DefaultValue property can be used for a parameter to specify what the value should be if omitted from the command line.

 Note: This uses the Mono.Options prototype functionality and, as such, similar rules of formatting apply.